Block reference #

 //

-// Torque transmitters/multipliers with neglicible inertia such as shafts, gears,
+// Torque transmitters/multipliers with negligible inertia such as shafts, gears,

 // differentials...